simonekranawetter/hello-real-world/100daysofcode.md

 + [Eloquent Javascript](https://eloquentjavascript.net/01_values.html) Chapter 3 on Functions (without exercises for now)

 + Still working on [Codewars Double Char](https://www.codewars.com/kata/56b1f01c247c01db92000076/train/javascript).
 I honestly just wanted to code for a bit but my brain was too tired to figure it out tonight.

+## Day 9 (31st of May 2022)

+Dear Diary,

+Recursion broke my brain so much today.
+Until maestoso(@debashisbiswas) took some time to explain it to me so my brain was able to process it.
+And omg did I understand it.
+Like the second I understood it, not getting it seemed stupid.
+But it ate up half my day.
+Definite stack overflow in my brain there for a while.
+But this was great.
+I learned a ton.

++ [Eloquent Javascript](https://eloquentjavascript.net/01_values.html) Chapter 3 re-read and exercises Minimum and Is Even